unode/firefox_decrypt/README.md

 This tool does not try to crack or brute-force the Master Password in any way.
 If the Master Password is not known it will simply fail to recover any data.

-This script is written in Python and is compatible with versions 2.6-2.7.
+This script is written in Python and is compatible with versions 2.7+ and 3.4+.

 Additionally it requires access to libnss3 which is part of Firefox and Thunderbird, although depending on system configuration, the script may fail to